MAIZE

 Flowering time can vary a great deal, and in drought conditions male and female flowers may flower asynchronously, which can result in great loss of crop (Corn cobs).

-Maize uses a more efficient photosynthetic machinery called C4 photosynthesis, (where the initial product of photosynthesis is the four-carbon atom compound, oxaloacetate) which does not exhibit the same in-efficiency as C3 photosynthesis, where many of the captured photos are wasted in oxidising certain products within the plant!
+Maize uses a more efficient photosynthetic machinery called C4 photosynthesis, (where the initial product of photosynthesis is the four-carbon atom compound, oxaloacetate) which does not exhibit the same in-efficiency as C3 photosynthesis, where many of the captured photons of light are wasted in oxidising certain products within the plant!

 The cob is the female flower, and is enveloped in several layers of leaves.
 The only visible part of the female flowers are the long styles that emerge from the top of the cob, first white, then turning yellow and red.